docker/tuf/ceremony/CEREMONY.md

      2. Configure expiry: Role expires in 365 days, re-signing starts 60 days before expiry Please choose an option or press enter to continue
     ```
-1. When prompted to configure targets select option 1 and paste the list of root key holder GitHub handles
+1. When prompted to configure targets select option 1 and paste the list of target key holder GitHub handles
-1. Enter the targets threshold value of `3` and press enter
+1. Enter the targets threshold value of `2` and press enter
 1. Press enter to continue again using the default settings for target expiration:
     ```sh
     Configuring role targets
-     1. Configure signers: [@mrjoelkamp, @kipz], requiring 3 signatures
+     1. Configure signers: [@mrjoelkamp, @kipz], requiring 2 signatures
      2. Configure expiry: Role expires in 365 days, re-signing starts 60 days before expiry Please choose an option or press enter to continue:
     ```